 - Juice is about four young men growing in Harlem, NY.
 The story follows the day-to-day activities in the boys' lives, starting out as innocent mischief and Skipping School, but growing more serious as time passes by, as well as the struggles that they face, including family drama and police harassment.

 - Menace II Society centers around a gangster named Caine and his friend O-Dog living in the streets of Watts, Los Angeles.
 Caine's father was a drug-dealer and his mother was a Junkie Parent, so he was sent to live with his grandparents at a young age.
 Caine's the only one of his friends to graduate high school, but he still ends up on the criminal path.
+It was specifically intended as a Spiritual Antithesis to Boyz n the Hood.

 - Moonlight is a Queer Romance take on the genre, about a gay man growing up in Miami.
 Chiron falls for his childhood friend, but over the course of the film he deals with bullying, homophobia, the criminal court system, and other troubles.